Aboelazz/MedXact/README.md

 Integration with ChatGPT for contextual support during operation

+# License
-# This project is open-source under the **MIT** License.
+This project is open-source under the **MIT** License.
 Use it, improve it, and share it — just give credit where it’s due!

 # Author